 Tampa Bay Performer Joanie Sigal Wowed Audience Again at the Scientology Information Center

-Joanie Sigal inspired the audience on September 29th at the Scientology Information Center.
-Thousands of residents and tourists have enjoyed the center's tours and events since its opening in July 2015.

-CLEARWATER, FLORIDA, US, October 3, 2019 /EINPresswire.com/ -- On September 29th, 2019 the Scientology Information Center in downtown Clearwater hosted noted performer, Ms. Joanie Sigal for a memorable concert in honor of Fall.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+03, 2019 (GLOBE NEWSWIRE) -- On September 29th, 2019 the Scientology Information Center in downtown Clearwater hosted noted performer, Ms. Joanie Sigal for a memorable concert in honor of Fall.

 “With a vocal range that approaches opera and years of theatrical experience – Sigal enchanted the audience with what her fans refer to as an ‘angel voice,’” said Amber Skjelset, event organizer and manager of the Scientology Information Center.